Reach Machu Picchu in the most adrenaline-filled way

 DAY 3: AGUAS CALIENTES-MACHU PICCHU- CUSCO

-The most important day of our trip, today we get to know one of the 7 wonders of the Machu Picchu world, and we have two ways to get there:
+The most important day of our trip, today we get to visit one of the 7 wonders of the world, Machu Picchu.

-The first is through the Inca Trail, this walk lasts 1 hour and 30 minutes and is a pure ascent.
+The first, this walk lasts 1 hour and 30 minutes and is a pure ascent.

 The second one is by tourist bus, this short trip lasts 30 minutes.

 People who want to walk up the Inca Trail, should leave the hostel early at 4:30 am to reach the Inca citadel of Machu Picchu very early and appreciate the sunrise.